 Manufacturing capability is provided by our modern solid dose manufacturing facilities in Wilson, NC and Totowa, NJ.
 Purdue utilizes technology platforms such as SAP, POMS, LIMS, and RFID to ensure we maintain a robust and secure supply chain for our products.
 The Wilson facility pioneered the use of radio frequency identification (RFID) technology, and Purdue was one of the first pharmaceutical companies to provide fully integrated anti-counterfeit packaging to enable authentication and traceability of our products throughout the distribution chain.
 The manufacturing team embraces a philosophy of excellence and continuous improvement in everything we do.

 The Purdue Quality organization provides a foundation for compliance throughout the company, setting the standards and policies governing the manufacturing and supply of our products.
-Quality Assurance and Quality Control colleagues work side by side with Manufacturing to ensure that all medicines are produced to the highest specifications to ensure safe and effective products for our customers.
+Quality Assurance and Quality Control colleagues work side by side with Manufacturing to ensure that all medicines are produced to the highest specifications for our customers.
 From raw material and finished product testing to ongoing stability studies and analysis, our Quality Control Laboratories ensure our products meet quality specifications.
 Counterparts in Quality Assurance provide guidance on procedures and policies and conduct audits to ensure cGMP and Good Laboratory Practices (GLP) are maintained in our facilities and those of our suppliers.

 Quality is a competitive advantage for Purdue, enhancing the approvability of new products and ensuring the continued supply of quality products to the market.
 The reach of the Quality organization extends from discovery to clinical research and continues through commercialization.
 We demonstrate our commitment to Quality by monitoring and maintaining the effectiveness of our quality systems using business process metrics, and promoting an environment of continuous improvement.
 Quality is everyone’s responsibility at Purdue.